United States · tool

 Fried Green Tomatoes

-Thick slices of unripe tomatoes coated in cornmeal and fried to a golden crisp, typically served with a remoulade sauce.
-A perfect starter with a delightful crunch.
+Thick slices of green tomatoes lightly battered and fried to a golden crisp, often served with a remoulade sauce.
+They offer a unique tangy crunch that's surprisingly addictive.

 Lowcountry Boil